louiehchen/mezzo_backend/README.md

 rails db:create
 rails db:migrate
 ```
-When you first clone run these commands to initalize the application.
+When you first clone, run these commands to initalize the application.

 ##Usage
 ```